 (n.) a party attended by naked dancers

-One of of this week’s most popular tweets was the word buff-ball, a long-lost term from nineteenth century slang for a dance party at which everybody was naked.
-Those Victorians really knew how to have a good time...
+A long-lost term from nineteenth century slang, a buff-ball was a dance party at which everybody was naked.
+Those Victorians really knew how to have a good time.

-But this raises a question: why is being naked known as being “in the buff”?
+But a question: why is being naked known as being in the buff?

 Buff was merely a shortened form of buffle that emerged in the mid 1500s, before people began making and talking about buff-leather in 1570s.
 It was in reference to the buffalo’s bare, tanned skin or “buff-leather” hide that the word buff first began to be used colloquially as another word for nakedness around the early 1600s—and we’ve been talking about being in the buff ever since.